 Sonder released their 4th quarter earnings in their first earnings call since going public and reported $86.7 million in revenue, and during the earnings call, co-founder and CEO Frances Davidson said their 4th quarter revenue increased 204% from the year before 4th quarter revenue.
 The company is valued at $1.3 billion.

 Airbnb, however, has been in business for about 6 more years and has incredible popularity on its side.
 The hospitality platform dominates the new industry it created, single-handedly, by way of disruption.
 Airbnb has 12.7 million listings as of December 2021, but many are fraudulent.
 According to Wikipedia, the company had promised to verify each listing by December 15th, 2020 – however, they have not made good on the promise.
-356.9 million nights were booked in 2021.
+356.9 million nights were booked alone in 2021.

 The company’s 4th quarter earnings in December 2021 reported revenue of more than $6 billion, and since its IPO on December 10, 2020, has grown year over year at a pace rarely seen in any industry.
 However, what many people don’t realize is the amount of controversy there has been.

 Racism is the first allegation that jumps out at me.
 The company hired former Attorney General Eric Holder in 2016 to help form an anti-discrimination policy, due to widespread discrimination by hosts against Black people in particular.
 Harvard Business School did a study that showed this fact, along with many other reports on cases of explicit and extreme racism, as well as discrimination against the trans community.
 Lawsuits were filed, etc. The company, in its defense, does not have ultimate control of its hosts, who are the ones truly violating people’s rights in this way.
 Still, it has gone to great lengths to try and stem this practice.
-Even as recently as in January of this year, they are attempting a new experiment in Oregon with concealing the full names of guests, since people are still judging race or ethnicity by names.
+Even as recently as in January of this year, they are attempting a new experiment in Oregon by concealing the full names of guests, since people are still judging race or ethnicity by names.
 This is happening even after the company removed profile photos of guests doing the booking, another early attempt to prevent discrimination.

 Airbnb has also faced a lot of criticism for disrupting housing affordability, with many governments passing legislation restricting the short-term rental industry in general.
 Many studies have been done in many places, proving the fact that housing affordability is affected, including one right here in Manhattan.
 The study done showed that on the Lower East Side, Airbnb hosts were getting 2-3 times the median rent price.
 Another study in 2017 showed that if you increase Airbnb listings in any given neighborhood by 10%, rent prices increase by 0.42% and house prices increase by 0.76%.